Daedo/Daedo.github.io/README.md

 # Daedo.github.io
-My personal website on Github.
+The entry website on Github.io/Daedo.
-First Test.